WHAT IT IS, WHAT IT ISN'T, WHY YOU NEED A COACH, TIPS FOR HIRING ONE, AND HOW TO MEASURE IMPACT OF COACHING

 How to evaluate a coach’s experience?

-Evaluating experience of executive coach means looking at two things: (a) coaching experience and (b) relatable experience.
+Evaluating experience of an executive coach means looking at two things: (a) coaching experience and (b) relatable experience.

 A certification from a reputable professional coach association will ensure the coach is trained on and experienced in coaching methodology.
 However, this doesn’t a guarantee that the coach is good.
 There are great coaches without certifications – and there are certified coaches who are awful.